shlok-07/NodeJs-Bootcamp/README.md

 if user enter wrong credentials then it will Show
 ![](Project/demo%20Images/loginerror.png)

-if enter correctly then it will give its JWT for verification
+if enter correctly then it will give its JWT for verification & **Compare Hashed Password for authentication**
 ![](Project/demo%20Images/loginToken.png)
+And Login SuccessFully